 A2.4.6 Examples of regulatory texts could also be developed for the methods and could be presented in the relevant sections of the draft CPM texts relating to regulatory and procedural considerations in accordance with the relevant WRC Resolution.
 All efforts should be made to keep the methods and regulatory text concise and clear.
 Terminology that could lead to misunderstanding, such as “option”, which could be construed as “optional”, should be avoided and “alternative” used instead.

+A.2.4.7 Views expressed during the 2nd Session of CPM may be captured in a separate Annex to the CPM Report.

 A2.5 References to ITU-R Recommendations, Reports, etc.

 A2.5.1 Quoting texts that are already contained in ITU-R Recommendations should be avoided by using relevant references.
 A similar approach should be followed for ITU-R Reports on a case-by-case basis, as appropriate.